TrevorSithisakd/TrevorSithisakd/README.md

 ## Hi there 👋
 I'm Trevor, an aspiring ML researcher from Sydney.

-I'm currently working on if technique can overcome poor data for finnacial forecasting.
+I'm currently working on if technique can overcome poor data for financial forecasting.

 <details>
 <summary>🤔More about me</summary>

-- I’m currently learning machine learning for finnaical time series
+- I’m currently learning machine learning for financial time series

-- I'm looking to collaborate on opensource ML projects
+- I'm looking to collaborate on open source ML projects

-- I'm looking for help with finding a J.O.B ;-; (Please reach out if you have taken any interest in me)

 - Fun Fact: I finally climbed a V7🧗!